Header image

 'Former Sandino jefe' with Díaz & Salgado spills his guts

 The 'former Sandino jefe' spilling his guts to the Marines in this report was probably either Ciriaco Picado or Miguel Hernández, both reported captured by Lt.
 Salzman's patrol on 18 September 1928 (IR28.09.24: 10).
 The narrator here is probably cutting a deal: his freedom in exchange for accurate information.
 His narrative offers new information on prominent Civil War episodes & leaders and suggests many broader patterns concerning cross-border traffic in arms and ammunition; simmering conflicts among and between rebel chieftains; and the plasticity of political allegiances and identities.
 Notable too are his remarks about native Salvadoran and EDSN General José León Díaz; for a biography of Díaz by Capt.
 G. F. Stockes, one of the most perspicacious of all Marine patrol commanders, see the Top 100, p.
-44. best replica watches (Photograph from the US National Archives; information on back reads: "Five Nicaraguan bandits captured by Lieutenant SALZMAN in the San Lucas District of Nueva Segovia Province, Nicaragua, being led into Somoto from San Lucas, for Confinement.
+44. (Photograph from the US National Archives; information on back reads: "Five Nicaraguan bandits captured by Lieutenant SALZMAN in the San Lucas District of Nueva Segovia Province, Nicaragua, being led into Somoto from San Lucas, for Confinement.
 5845-12 Historical Nicaragua 1928."
 In other words, these are the men mentioned in Salzman's report, one of whom is very probably the jefe who spoke expansively & mostly accurately to the Marines; a detail of the five captives appears below.)

 B-2 Report